WassabiVl/SBSE-Present/2-motivation.md

 ## Why

-- Recoginzed Problem
+- Recognized Problem
 - Similar to SE problems
-- Not scrutanized like developers
+- Not scrutinized like developers
-- Increased Validaton
+- Increased Validation
 - Simplify Scalability
 - No real world Data